diplodocuslongus/avar_imu_ros2/README.md

 # Allan Variance ROS2

+This is a work based mainly on Autoliv-Research's allan_variance_ros2 package which itself is a clone of ori-drs/allan_variance_ros.
+I already had a clone of ori-drs so couldn't clone Autoliv-Research repos hence this independant repo.
+Credits goes to the authors of these repositories and their contributors.

+Additions to allan_variance_ros2:
+- humble and jazzy (see jazzy branch)
+- tested on raspberry pi 5
+- some additions to the readme\
+- make IMU simulator work (WIP)

+Original (Autoliv-Research's) readme.md

 ROS2-port of this [ROS package](https://github.com/ori-drs/allan_variance_ros).

 ## ROS2 package which loads a rosbag of IMU data and computes Allan Variance parameters